-'Raise the ceiling': Antonio Brown welcomes pressure of $68M deal
+'Raise the ceiling:' Antonio Brown welcomes pressure of $68M deal

 PITTSBURGH -- Coming off four straight 100-catch seasons and approaching his 29th birthday, Antonio Brown's next task is extending his prime years well into his 30s.

-Making good on a five-year, $72.7-million contract ($68 million in potential new money) requires a mighty good next three years from Brown.
-From 2017-19 is when nearly $50 million of that money is due.
+Making good on a five-year, $72.7 million contract ($68 million in potential new money) requires a mighty good next three years from Brown.
+From 2017 to '19 is when nearly $50 million of that money is due.
 The Pittsburgh Steelers will be rooting for Brown to keep pumping out receptions and touchdowns to validate the contract while lessening any dead money associated with this monster deal.

 After the second session of OTAs, Brown isn't hiding from any new-money expectations.
 He expects more from himself.